Trude Sojka: Holocaust survival

 With Hitler's rise to power and the invasion of Czechoslovakia by the Third Reich, Sojka's non-practicing Jewish family was threatened.
 In 1938, Sojka married Dezider Schwartz, a Slovak civil servant.
 They moved to live in Nitra, Slovakia, at Priehradná 6 street.
 In 1942, the couple was apparently transported to Majdanek concentration camp.
 This information remains unclear.
 Perhaps they managed to escape or hid, because in 1944 they were living in the same place, in Nitra.
 After the National Uprising, they werd sent first to Sered' labour camp, then, in October 1944, to Auschwitz Concentration Camp.

 In November, Trude is transferred to Gross-Rosen concentration camp, sub camp: Kudowa-Sąkisch.
-And in March 1945, as her pregnancy was beginning perhaps to be noticeable, she was put in Zittwerke-Kleinshönau concentration camp, where other Jewish pregnant women were held as well.
+And in March 1945, as her pregnancy was beginning perhaps to be noticeable, she was put in Zittwerke-Kleinschönau concentration camp, where other Jewish pregnant women were held as well.
 She gave birth on 4 May 1945.
 Seven days later the camp was liberated by the Russians.
 On 29 May, her daughter, Gabriele Evelin Schwartz died.

 She could never find Dezider Schwartz again.
 Edith, Trude's sister, along with her husband and child had died in Terezin, and her mother, Hedwig, had been shot in a forest near Maly Trostinec.
 But she found in the Red-Cross a paper from her older brother, Waltre, looking for his family.
 He was living in Ecuador since 1938.
 Waltre had been invited to Ecuador to give chemistry lectures in the Central University of Ecuador and, with his wife Lidy Hutzler, decided it was safer to stay there, at least until the war finished.
 Trude decided to join them.

-But first, she spent a whole year travelling, trying still to find her family, and to recover her paintings, while working in all kinds of jobs to earn enough money for the big trip to the New Continent.
+Before that, she spent a year traveling in search of her family and paintings, working various jobs to save enough for the journey to the New Continent.

 Sojka's experience in Auschwitz left her traumatized: she witnessed people die in front of her every day (including her daughter), walk barefoot in the snow, and even dig their own graves.
 The only food she got to eat was a "soup" (with unknown things floating in it), a little hard stale bread, potatoes and fruit and vegetable peels.
 She survived for nearly a year in the camp mainly due to her ability for massage.